-Reigate School Pendleton Road Reigate Surrey RH2 7NT
+Reigate School Pendleton Road Reigate Surrey RH2 7NT Telephone number: 01737 243166

-• If the Complainant believes the School / Trust did not handle their complaint in accordance with the published complaints procedure, or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Education & Skills Funding Agency (ESFA) after they have completed Stage 3.
+• If the Complainant believes the School / Trust did not handle their complaint in accordance with the published complaints procedure, or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Department for Education (DfE) after they have completed Stage 3.

-ESFA expect that Complainants will have completed the School's complaints procedures first before submitting their complaint to ESFA.
+The DfE expect that Complainants will have completed the School's complaints procedures first before submitting their complaint to the DfE.

-The exceptions to this include when:
+The exceptions to this include when children are:-

-- > children are at risk of harm; and/or - missing education.
+- > at risk of harm; and/or - missing education.

-The ESFA will not normally reinvestigate the substance of complaints and cannot overturn the decision about a complaint.
+The DfE will not normally reinvestigate the substance of complaints and cannot overturn the decision about a complaint.
 Their role is to make sure the complaint is handled properly by following a published procedure that complies with part 7 of the Education (Independent School Standards) Regulations 2014.

-The ESFA will only consider the complaint if the Complainant can provide evidence that the School or Trust:
+The DfE will only consider the complaint if the Complainant can provide evidence that the School or Trust:

-- does not have a complaints procedure; - > did not provide a copy of its complaints procedure when requested: - > does not have a procedure that complies with statutory regulations; - has not followed its published complaints procedure; - has not allowed its complaints procedure to be completed.
+- > does not have a complaints procedure; - > did not provide a copy of its complaints procedure when requested: - > does not have a procedure that complies with statutory regulations; - has not followed its published complaints procedure; - has not allowed its complaints procedure to be completed.

-The Complainant can refer their complaint to the ESFA online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:
+The Complainant can refer their complaint to the DfE online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:

-Academy Complaints and Customer Insight Unit Education and Skills Funding Agency Cheylesmore House 5 Quinton Road Coventry CV1 2WT
+Academy Complaints and Customer Insight Unit Cheylesmore House 5 Quinton Road Coventry CV1 2WT